-The PennDOT Innovations Challenge is a statewide competition that challenges teams of students in ninth through 11th grade to use their problem solving, creative and strategic-thinking abilities to solve real-world transportation challenges.
-Regional winners will be selected from each of PennDOT's 11 Engineering Districts.
+The PennDOT Innovations Challenge is a statewide competition that challenges teams of students in ninth through 12th grade to use their problem-solving, creative, and strategic-thinking abilities to solve real-world transportation challenges.
+Regional winners will be selected from PennDOT's Engineering Districts.
 Those winners will move on to a statewide competition in Harrisburg where an overall winner will be selected.

-Your Challenge: Aside from using traditional paid advertising, marketing, and social media channels, what technologies or innovative methods can be developed in the next five to 10 years to curb unsafe teen driving practices?
+Your Challenge: Aside from laws and educational campaigns, what cost-effective, innovative solution can be developed in the next five to 10 years to get drivers to slow down in work zones?

 Think you have an innovative solution?
 Give the PennDOT Innovations Challenge your best effort!

 (minimum of two up to a maximum of four individuals) to develop their innovative solution that addresses the identified challenge.

 To enter the challenge, teams must complete the